maxxiimo/the-front-end-manifesto/README.md

   - Step 8 - Navigation
   - Step 9 - HTML for the Main Content
   - Step 10 - Sprites and CSS3 for Images
-- [Mobile First][]
-  - Where Do Styles Go?
-  - User Agents or Media Queries
 - [Navigation][]
 - [Gradients][]
 - [Images][]